 The ambiance is winning: an airy design evoking a train station, with exposed brick and high ceilings.
 It’s an inviting place to pull up a stool and stay awhile.
 The bartenders and waitstaff are basically across-the-board great, too.

-The Junction 35 distillery—which gets its name from a nod to railroad history and Pigeon Forge’s latitude—produces a variety of craft spirits.
+The Junction 35 Spirits—which gets its name from a nod to railroad history and Pigeon Forge’s latitude—produces a variety of craft spirits.
 There’s genuine Great Smoky Mountain moonshine—“white dog whiskey”—in both 100-proof original form as well as various flavors, from Apple Pie to Margarita to Blackberry.
-Choose from Straight Bourbon (aged a bit over two years) or Straight Rye (aged for three years), or flavored whiskeys if that floats your boat.
+Choose from Straight Bourbon (aged a bit over two years) Straight Rye (aged for three years), or flavored whiskeys if that floats your boat.
 Then there’s Puerto Rican-style rum, gin made with local botanicals, and both original and flavored Junction 35 vodka.

 While you can stick to a tasting experience, we recommend sparing some time and some appetite for the Junction 35 Kitchen & Bar’s cookery.
 (Having some bites will also help balance out the booze, right?)
 Southern-influenced American cuisine is the main focus.
 You can start things off with a rich lineup of lip-smacking appetizers, including the crispy brisket goodness of Burnt Ends, Pimento Dip (“the caviar of the South”) served with pita chips, and some highly recommended BBQ Nachos.

-Speaking of BBQ, you can’t go wrong ordering one of the platters of either pulled pork, sliced beef brisket, or a half-chicken, or going the half- or full rack of ribs.
+Speaking of BBQ, you can’t go wrong ordering one of the platters of either pulled pork, sliced beef brisket, or a half-chicken or going the half- or full rack of ribs.
 These plates come with your choice of two sides, from house slaw and potato salad to sweet potato waffle fries and baked beans.

-Those BBQ meats show up on the Junction 35 sandwiches, too, which also include the brunch-friendly Farmhouse, complete with bacon, a fried egg, and brie.
+Those BBQ meats show up on the Junction 35 Spirits sandwiches, too, which also include the brunch-friendly Farmhouse, complete with bacon, a fried egg, and brie.
 The Junction 35 burgers, meantime, feature natural pasture-raised, hormone- and antibiotic-free Southern Natural Farms beef.

 The artisan mac-and-cheese is a highlight, coming in a few different forms (among them a Veggie Mac option), and there are several salads to choose from.

 Have some pint-sized (and possibly fussy) eaters with you?
-The Junction 35 kids menu should fit the bill, from sliders and chicken tenders to mac-and-cheese and PB&J.
+The Junction 35 Spirits kids menu should fit the bill, from sliders and chicken tenders to mac-and-cheese and PB&J.